rickosborne/skyline/story/connection/125-hawks-song.md

 Similarly, any non-sleep-walking characters will immediately be considered threats.

 {:.aside}
-Hawk's Perch is the Utaru name for Fisher's Peak Mesa, just outside of Trinidad, Colorado.
+Hawk's Song is the Utaru name for Fisher's Peak Mesa, just outside of Trinidad, Colorado.

 Every fifteen minutes, the Glinthawks all land and line up along the edge of the mesa.
 One at a time, they begin to emit a warbling screech, at times harmonizing and at other times discordant with each other.